-- Indicates beneficial ownership of less than one percent of the total outstanding shares of our common stock. - (1) Unless otherwise indicated, the address for each beneficial owner is c/o AquaBounty Technologies, Inc., 2 Mill & Main Place, Suite 395, Maynard, MA 01754. - (2) Amounts include options to purchase shares of our common stock that are exercisable within 60 days of April 6, 2017. - (3) Based solely on a Schedule 13D filed on January 20, 2017, by Randal J. Kirk, Intrexon Corporation, and Third Security, LLC, reporting beneficial ownership as of January 18, 2017.
-Randal J. Kirk, Intrexon's Chairman, Chief Executive Officer, and controlling shareholder, and Third Security, LLC's Chief Executive Officer and Senior Managing Director, has reported beneficial ownership of approximately 68.6% of our outstanding shares of common stock, which includes shares owned by both Intrexon and Third Security, LLC.
-Intrexon currently holds approximately 5,162,277 shares, or 58.1%, of our outstanding shares of common stock, and Third Security, LLC holds approximately 849,201 shares, or 9.6%, of our outstanding shares of common stock. - (4) Based solely on a Schedule 13G filed on December 30, 2016, by Abbott Laboratories and CFR International SpA, reporting beneficial ownership as of December 30, 2016.
-Represents (i) 727,271 shares held by CFR International SpA and (ii) 10,398 shares held by Western Pharmaceuticals SA, each a wholly owned subsidiary of Abbott Laboratories.
-CFR International SpA is located at Avenida Pedro de Valdivia No 295, Comuna de Providencia, Ciudad de Santiago Region Metropolitana, 7500524 Chile.
+Indicates beneficial ownership of less than one percent of the total outstanding shares of our common stock.

+(1) Unless otherwise indicated, the address for each beneficial owner is c/o AquaBounty Technologies, Inc., 2 Mill & Main Place, Suite 395, Maynard, MA 01754.

+- (2) Based solely on a Schedule 13D/A filed on January 19, 2018, by Randal J. Kirk, Intrexon, and Third Security, LLC ("Third Security"), Intrexon currently owns 6,700,738 shares of our common stock and has the right to acquire 1,538,461 additional shares upon exercise of warrants purchased by Intrexon on January 17, 2018, which are immediately exercisable.
+Intrexon therefore currently holds approximately 53% of our outstanding common stock and would own approximately 58% of our common stock upon exercise of the warrants.
+In addition, entities controlled by Randal J. Kirk, including Third Security and its affiliates other than Intrexon currently hold 837,554 shares of our common stock, or approximately 6% of our shares following exercise of the Intrexon warrants.
+Based on these holdings, Randal J. Kirk, Intrexon's Chairman, Chief Executive Officer, and controlling shareholder, and Third Security's Chief Executive Officer and Senior Managing Director, has reported control over approximately 64% of our outstanding stock following exercise of the Intrexon warrants. - (3) Based solely on a Schedule 13G/A filed on February 14, 2018, by Abbott Laboratories and Abbott Laboratories (Chile) Holdco SpA, reporting beneficial ownership as of December 30, 2017.
+Represents (i) 682,626 shares held by Abbott Laboratories (Chile) Holdco SpA, as successor-in-interest to CFR International SpA, and (ii) 10,398 shares held by Western Pharmaceuticals SA, each an indirect wholly owned subsidiary of Abbott Laboratories.
+Abbott Laboratories (Chile) Holdco SpA is located at Avenida Pedro de Valdivia No 295, Comuna de Providencia, Ciudad de Santiago Region Metropolitana, 7500524 Chile.
 Western Pharmaceuticals SA was subject to liquidation proceedings at the time of filing, with voting and dispositive control over its shares exercised by a liquidator appointed pursuant to Ecuadoran law.